FOSSBOSS/TestCap/README.md

 Differences from Original Code:

-Simplified Measurement Handling:
+Simplified Measurement Handling:\n
  The Cyfry function in the original code handled the conversion and formatting of the capacitance value.
 The new code does this directly within the loop function.

 Direct Display: